aryajayadevkm/MaintenanceApp/README.md

 GET request at the same endpoint gives list of all flats, and PATCH request at api/flats/1/ lets you update details of flat whose id is 1.
 <br />

-### Testing maintenance collection
+### Check out some features
-The real feature of the app is collection of maintenance charge and record keeping ie,
+This app lets you schedule bill generation and keeps record of all bills and payments,
 <br />
 1. Generate bills automatically/manually
 2. Show overdues